GetStream/vg/README.md

 1. Extreme easy of use
 2. No interference with other go tools
 3. Version pinning for imports
-4. Version pinning executables (such as linters and codegen tools)
+4. Version pinning for executables, such as linters ([`errcheck`](https://github.com/kisielk/errcheck)) and codegen tools ([`protoc-gen-go`](https://github.com/golang/protobuf))
-5. Full isolation, for both imports and installed executables
+5. Importing a dependency that's locally checked out outside of the workspace (also called multi project workflow)
-6. Importing a dependency that's locally checked out outside of the workspace
+6. Optional full isolation, for both imports and installed executables

 Virtualgo doesn't do dependency resolution or version pinning itself, because this is a hard problem that's already being solved by other tools.
 Its approach